GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 #### middleware directory

-This directory contains the invoke script which enables the ghubex3.ipynb Jupyter Notebook to be launched on GHub.
+This directory contains the invoke script which enables the ghubex3.ipynb Jupyter Notebook to be launched on Ghub.

 Note: the invoke script must have the executable file permission bits set.
 For example, use chmod 755 invoke to set the executable file permission bits.

-### Create Your Tool on GHub:
+### Create Your Tool on Ghub:

 #### Host GIT repository on HUB

 Follow the instructions on the https://theghub.org/tools/create web page.
 Enter a name for your tool, for this template, ghubex3 was entered.
 Select the Repository Host, Host GIT repository on HUB.
 Select the Publishing Option, Jupyter Notebook.

 Note: when a new tool is created you will receive an email with a link to the tool's status page.
-The tool's status page will allow you to let the GHub administrators know when you are ready to update, install, approve or publish your tool.
+The tool's status page will allow you to let the Ghub administrators know when you are ready to update, install, approve or publish your tool.

-Note: published tools are launched from the GHub Dashboard's My Tools component.
+Note: published tools are launched from the Ghub Dashboard's My Tools component.

 ### Update Your Tool:

-1) Launch the Workspace 10 Tool from the GHub Dashboard's My Tools component and in a xterm terminal window enter:
+1) Launch the Workspace 10 Tool from the Ghub Dashboard's My Tools component and in a xterm terminal window enter:

 	git clone https://github.com/GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example ghubex3